Walkthrough

 Decide whether the Skill is for one project or all of them

+A project Skill sees that project's files and context.
+A general Skill is available across every project.
 Open Claude and use the project selector if the Skill belongs to one project.
-If you want the Skill available everywhere, tell Claude you want a general Skill rather than a project-specific one.
+If you want it everywhere, tell Claude you want a general Skill.

-Paste a completed example thread as source material so skill-creator can learn the pattern from a real output.
+Tip: Paste a completed example thread as source material so skill-creator can learn the pattern from a real output.

 An annotated Claude app icon labeled Open Claude.